 The model would look good out of the box, but the PE definitely makes it shine.
 (Not to mention the LEDs which actually make the model shine.)
 The PE provides chairs, tables, railings, ceiling tiles, ceiling beams, and an entire extra interior compartment (wheelhouse); all in all, they are a tremendous addition to an already great model.

 The LEDs came from an aftermarket set for this model created by a fellow modeller, who sells them on Ebay.
+(Apparently they now have their webpage.)

 The main saloon is just, well, cool.
 The sofas, the book shelves, the organ and the globe add a very Victorian feel to this craft.
 The PE set provides the captain’s bridge/wheelhouse as well, which is originally not included in the model; for this you will have to cut a few holes into the plastic parts.
 (Last photo, shaded green.)
 It remains to be seen how it will be installed; right now I’m not sure.